masala123/uma-android-automation/README.md

 # Requirements

 -   Android Device or Emulator (Nougat 7.0+)
-    -   For the best performance and stability on phones, the device needs to be at 1080p display resolution.
-The speed is also best at 1080p and for other resolutions, it becomes dependent on the manual scale that you can set in the settings.
-Right now it defaults to 1.0 which uses 1080p as the baseline.
-You can determine what scales may be good for you with the template match test that you can enable in the settings as well.
+    -   Hard requirement for Android phones is 1080p and 240 DPI or 450 DPI (for Samsung phones).
+If your device do not meet these, you can try the `Basic Template Matching Test` in the Settings under the `Debug Tests` section to determine the best scale to use in the `Custom Scale for Template Matching` setting.
+If not, then you can also try the [To set the phone's resolution to 1080p (faster and more accurate)](#to-set-the-phones-resolution-to-1080p-faster-and-more-accurate) section to forcibly set the display resolution and DPI of your Android phone.
+Note that may come with the side-effect of your device UI being scrunched in or zoomed out.
         -   If you change the display resolution while the overlay button is still active, you will need to restart the app in order for the display changes to persist to the `MediaProjection` service.
-    -   Tested emulator was on Bluestacks 5 (Pie 64-bit).
-Later versions of Bluestacks also should work.
+    -   Tested emulators are Bluestacks 5 (Pie 64-bit, but other versions should work) and MuMu.
 The following setup is required:
         -   Portrait Mode needs to be forced on always.
         -   Bluestacks itself needs to be updated to the latest version to avoid Uma Musume crashing.
         -   In the Bluestacks Settings > Phone, the predefined profile needs to be set to a modern high-end phone like the Samsung Galaxy S22.
-        -   Device setup:
+        -   Setup for both BlueStacks and MuMu:
             -   4 CPU Cores
             -   4GB Memory
-            -   Display resolution set to Portrait 1080 x 1920
+            -   1080 x 1920 (width x height)
-            -   Pixel density 240 DPI (Medium)
-    -   Note that other emulators like MuMu may have their 1080p at a different DPI other than 240.
-MuMu by default uses 480 DPI which will throw template matching and OCR off.
-It is highly recommended to force it to 240 DPI in the emulator settings for the best performance.
-The following are tested resolutions + DPIs:
-        -   1080x1920 240 DPI (from Bluestacks emulator default settings)
+            -   240 DPI (This is important)
-        -   1080x2340 450 DPI (from native Samsung phone)
--   The in-game graphics need to be set to `Standard` instead of `Basic` for best performance.
+-   The in-game graphics need to be set to `Standard` instead of `Basic`.

 # Features